Affiliate links on Android Authority may earn us a commission. Learn more.

 The OnePlus Nord N100 is powered by a Snapdragon 460 SoC and 4GB RAM.
-This is Qualcomm’s entry-level series, so it’s no surprise that performance is not the OnePlus Nord N100’s strong point.
+This is part of Qualcomm’s entry-level series, so it’s no surprise that performance is not the OnePlus Nord N100’s strong point.

 The Nord N100's performance isn't its strong suit.

-You’ll notice this lack of speed in day to day operation.
-When zipping around the OS and switching between apps I experienced noticeable delays and lag was a rather common issue.
+You’ll notice this lack of speed in day-to-day operation.
+When zipping around the OS and switching between apps, I experienced noticeable delays, and lag was a rather common issue.
 Web pages took longer to load than I’d have liked, as did games and apps.
 It’s not unusable, however, and those who can tolerate the bare minimum may be able to accept the Nord N100’s general performance.

 You can play lower-end games like Clash Royale, 8 Ball Pool, and Subway Surfers on the Nord N100 with few issues.
 However, higher-end 3D titles like Real Racing and Fortnite struggle on the limited hardware.
 The OnePlus Nord N100 is not a gaming phone.

 The single 64GB storage SKU is upgradable via its microSD card slot at the cost of one of the SIM trays.
 This is fairly standard for budget phones, though other rival devices with higher configurations like the Redmi Note 9 and realme 7 come with more storage and RAM for a slight price increase.